bcrtvkcs/EnableTheRemoveGameFPSLimitDevSettingAutomatically-Magisk-KSUModule/README.md

 Keeps the developer options setting that removes the 60 Hz frame rate limit in games enabled after every reboot.

-> ### ⚠️ Disclaimer
+> ### ⚠️ DISCLAIMER ⚠️

-> I am not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.
-Please do some research if you have any concerns about features included in this module before flashing it!
-YOU are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you.
+> **I am not responsible** for *bricked devices*, *dead SD cards*, *thermonuclear war*, or *you getting fired because the alarm app failed*.
+Please do some research if you have any concerns about features included in this module before flashing it.
+YOU are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you!

 # Installation Instructions
 1. [Download the latest release](https://github.com/bcrtvkcs/EnableTheRemoveGameFPSLimitDevSettingAutomatically-Magisk-KSUModule/releases/latest/download/EnableTheRemoveGameFPSLimitDevSettingAutomatically-Magisk-KSUModule-main.zip).